History of Las Vegas: Atomic testing

-While the Strip was booming, the U.S. Atomic Energy Commission on January 27, 1951 detonated the first of over a hundred atmospheric explosions at the Nevada Test Site.
+While the Strip was booming, bombs were too.
+On January 27, 1951 the U.S. Atomic Energy Commission detonated the first of over a hundred atmospheric explosions at the Nevada Test Site.
 Despite the dangers and risks of radiation exposure from the fallout, which were greatly underestimated at the time, Las Vegas advertised the explosions as another tourist attraction and offered Atomic Cocktails in the Sky Room restaurant at the Desert Inn that provided the highest view of the mushroom clouds.
 During this time, the Las Vegas Chamber of Commerce successfully pushed for Vegas to become nicknamed the Atomic City.
 Several Miss Atomic pageants were held to help display the city's modernity and to continue spinning messages on the nearby testing to tourists.

 The influx of government employees for the Atomic Energy Commission and from the Mormon-controlled Bank of Las Vegas spearheaded by E. Parry Thomas during those years funded the growing boom in casinos.
 But Las Vegas was doing more than growing casinos.
 In 1948, McCarran Field was established for commercial air traffic.
 In 1957, the University of Nevada, Las Vegas was established, initially as a branch of the University of Nevada, Reno and becoming independent in 1969.
 In 1959, the Clark County Commission built the Las Vegas Convention Center, which became a vital part of the area's economy.
 Southwest Gas expanded into Las Vegas in 1954.

 These atmospheric tests would continue until enactment of the Partial Test Ban Treaty in 1963 when the tests moved underground.
 The last test explosion was in 1992.